 As mentioned above, the story told by the inscription starts when the army of the Achaian League was still in Messenia.
 We must be in the summer of 182, very soon after the death of Philopoimen.
 Clearly, the Messenians have surrendered not long before.
-At this point, the Megalopolitans try to exploit the situation and take possession of the cities and territories of Endania and Pylana, the two cities in Achaian hand at that point.38
+At this point, the Megalopolitans try to exploit the situation and take possession of the cities and territories of Endania and Pylana, the two cities in Achaian hand at that point.

-Behind the first name, Endania, Themelis has suggested recognizing the well-known town of Andania, attached to which was the sanctuary of the Karneiasion to which the famous inscription of the mysteries belonged.
-The alternate spelling is unexpected, but not without parallels: one may think of Orchomenos/Erchomenos.39 Themelis has rightly pointed out that in a passage of Polybios that refers to an expedition in Messenia of the Spartan king Lycurgus in 217, the same spelling of this place-name may have originally appeared, before the text was corrupted in the process of transmission creating the nonsensical and clearly corrupted form ενδειαν.40 Even though the site itself may not have been identified yet, the general location of Andania and of the Karneiasion has been ascertained with a very high degree of likelihood.
-Both were on the western side of the Stenykleros plain, on the hills immediately to the north of the passage that lead towards the Soulima Valley and Kyparissia, the area of the modern villages of Konstantini, Polichni, and Kallirroi.41
+Behind the first name, Endania, THEMELIS has suggested recognizing the well-known town of Andania, attached to which was the sanctuary of the Karneiasion to which the famous inscription of the mysteries belonged.
+The alternate spelling is unexpected, but not without parallels: one may think of Orchomenos/Erchomenos.
+THEMELIS has rightly pointed out that in a passage of Polybios that refers to an expedition in Messenia of the Spartan king Lycurgus in 217, the same spelling of this place-name may have originally appeared, before the text was corrupted in the process of transmission creating the nonsensical and clearly corrupted form evocator.
+Even though the site itself may not have been recentled with a very high degree of life timest both were on the western side of the Stenykleros plain, on the hills immediately as the modern villages of Konstantini, Polichni, and Kallimoi.

-As for Pylana, a πόλις Πυλανέων shows up in an inscription usually dated to the late 1st century BCE that consists of a list of names accompanied by amounts of money and is generally thought to belong together with the famous ἀκτόβολος εἰσφορά from Messene.
-The provenance of the inscription has received scarce attention in research
+As for Pylana, a πόλις Πυλανέων shows up in an inscription usually shated to be late 15 century BCE that consists of a list of names accompanied by amounts of mone and is generally thought to belong together with the famous όπτοβολός είσφερε στουρ Messene.
+The provenance of the inscription has received scarce attention in access to

-$^{^{38}}$ In the case of Andania and Pylana, the term πόλις appears to refer to a dependent community; for a typology of dependent poleis, see Hansen 2004a, 87-94.
+13 In the case of Andania and Pylana, the term πόλες appears to refer to a dependent contract nity; for a typology of dependent polers, see HANGEN 2004a, 87-94.

-$^{^{39}}$ See Hansen 2004b, 446 (Boeotian Orchomenos) and Nielsen 2004, 523 (Arkadian Orchomenos).
+20 See HARRER 2004b, 446 (Bocotian Orchomenos) and IMELSER 2004, 523 Carl. advances chomenos.

-40 Themelis 2008, 215 n.
+[🏴] Тивминиз 2008, 215 n.
 4 and Polyb.
 5.92.6.

-$^{^{41}}$ That this was the location of ancient Andania has been proven decisively by Valmin 1930, 89-98 and universally accepted since; cf. Shipley 2004, 553.
-We follow the nomenclature of the 1:50,000 map of the Hellenic Military Geographical Service from 1990.
-Earlier maps, such as the one published in Hiller von Gaertringen - Lattermann 1911, Pl.
-I, call Kallirroi 〈Bouga〉 (Μπούγα).
+That this was the location of ancient Andamia has been proven decidedly by VALMID, 1930, 89-98 and universally accepted since; cf. SHIPLEY 2004, 553, We follow the nomenelaunce of the L.50,000 map of the Hellenic Military Geographical Service from 1990.
+Earlier maps, as they the one published in HILLER VON GAERTRISIGES.
+LATTERMANK 1911, Pl.
+L. call I alliered Bouga (Minoóya).

-42 SEG 11.979.
-The earlier edition in IG V 1, 1532 was incomplete; on the content of this inscription, see GrandJean 2003, 208-12.
+^{} SEG 11.979.
+The earlier edition in IG V.1, 1532 was incompliant pout function and intrinsical section in Page 11.079.